THE MORMON MURDERS – WHY THE COVER-UP? by Rocky Hulse

 In Utah – You Don’t Embarrass the Mormon Church!!

 The case against Mark Hofmann was overwhelming.
-There was no question he would be convicted of 1st Degree Murder and receive the death penalty for his despicable crimes; yet he only received a mere slap on the wrist for murdering two innocent people by blowing them up with pipe bombs and, not only defrauding the Mormon Church out of hundreds of thousands, if not millions of dollars, but other people as well.
+There was no question he would be convicted of first-degree murder and receive the death penalty for his despicable crimes; yet he only received a mere slap on the wrist for murdering two innocent people by blowing them up with pipe bombs and, not only defrauding the Mormon Church out of hundreds of thousands, if not millions of dollars, but other people as well.

 Later, when a Los Angeles Times reporter flew to Salt Lake City to cover the breaking plea-bargain story, he told Dawn Tracy [Salt Lake Tribune Reporter] that the most surprising aspect of the entire case was the attitude of the prosecution.
 “The typical prosecutor,” the reporter said, “goes out and gets the bad guys.
 He goes out and stirs things up.
 Here, they’re so nice and cooperative.
 What a nice plea bargain.
 In any other state, you’d see this thing go on trial, because that’s how prosecutors’ reputations are made.
 Going to trial and getting bad guys, big splashes, lots of exposure.
 Here you have a nice plea bargain.